creativogee/nest-cron-manager/README.md

 Asides from the `distributed` and `ttl` fields which are used internally, you can pass any other configuration you want to the cron job which can be accessed in the job handler function.

 NB: The context field must be a valid JSON string.

-To execute cron jobs, use the `handleJob` method of the `CronManager` class:

 You can access the `lens` object which is an instance of the `Lens` class to capture logs and metrics for the job.